-- Facebook group page Pacific University Ecuador Trip 2017
+- Facebook group page for Pacific University Ecuador Trip 2019

-- Facebook group page Pacific University Ecuador Trip 2016
+- Facebook group page for Pacific University Ecuador Trip 2018

-- Facebook group page for Pacific University Ecuador Trip 2015 along with a short video of some of our favorite pictures from the 2016 trip set to Ecuadorian music: https://youtu.be/6x0gOwjILjk.
+- Facebook group page for Pacific University Ecuador Trip 2016 (above see a short video of some of our favorite pictures from the 2016 trip set to Ecuadorian music)